chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

    Ensure that all cookbooks to which the installed cookbook has a dependency are not installed.

 ``knife[:node_name]``
    The name of the node.
-This may be a username with permission to authenticate to the Chef server or it may be the name of the machine from which knife is run.
+This may be a username with permission to authenticate to the Chef Infra Server or it may be the name of the machine from which knife is run.
 For example:

    .. code-block:: ruby